pangenome/spodgi/README.md

 The code to access Odgi methods/objects is listed in [Odgi src pythonmodule.cpp](https://github.com/vgteam/odgi/blob/master/src/pythonmodule.cpp)

-## RDFLib 4.x
+## RDFLib 5.x

-There is a coming RDFLib 5.x this code is not at all tested on it.
+There is a coming RDFLib 5.x this code is tested on it.
+As 5.x will support federated queries it is better to use this than 4.x

 ## Python3 Generators